Sacred Destinations

 The Maalulas have a collection of unique religious and festive songs and a great sense of community and festivity.
 There are three major festivals: the St. Cross Festival on September 14; the Festival of Mar Takla on September 22; and the festival of Mar Sarkis on October 7.
 Hundreds of visitors attend these celebrations and they enjoy some of the most imaginative festivals in the whole of Syria.

-Maalula makes a good day trip from Damascus, as it is just a one-hour minibus ride away.
-The minibus station for Maalula is near the Abassidas Square next to the football stadium in Damascus, down the Boulevard of Nassirah.
+Maalula is a good day trip from Damascus, as it is just a one-hour minibus ride away.
+The minibus station for Maalula is near Abassidas Square in Damascus next to the football stadium, down the Boulevard of Nassirah.
 The minibuses don't have a fixed timetable and they leave when they are full.
-The last minibus, in both directions, is at 5pm.
+The last minibus in both directions leaves at 5pm.

 1. "Yabroud, Maaloula, & Seidnaya" - Syria Gate (2006)